Adding & Dropping Courses

 GW bills according to a student’s registration.
 Whenever a student adds a course, additional tuition and/or fees could be added to the bill.
 Main campus undergraduates who add courses will see tuition added until they reach full time status (12 credit hours), at which point they will be charged their fixed-tuition rate.
 If a main campus undergraduate student adds courses and their registration is for more than 18 credit hours (as of Fall 2019), additional tuition is applied at the current undergraduate per credit hour rate.

 If courses are added after the start of the semester, students should remit payment for those courses immediately.

 Although a student may completely withdraw up until the end of the eighth week of classes, the student may not be eligible for a refund of their tuition based on the published refund schedule.
 The student will receive a percentage of their tuition refunded based on the date their complete withdrawal was processed.
-After the fourth week of classes, students will not receive any refund of their tuition.
+After the final refund period based on their term, students will not receive any refund of their tuition.
 Drop penalties are non-refundable.

 - The Effect of a Complete Withdrawal on Title IV Funds